leonard-mutuku/books-service/README.md

 This is a spring boot, java integration for manages books collections.

+Application is secured with basic authentication(username & password) and values can be updated in configs.

 Application runs on java 17 and spring boot version 3.5.7.
 It can also be run as a docker image and the steps for containerizing the application are explained below.

 ## Build jar with maven